jwill9999/Vector-DB-Service/docs/TESTING.md

 ## Unit Test Loop (`make test`)

 Use `make test` for the fast feedback cycle.
-The target loads `.env.test` and then executes the Node test runner:
+The target loads `.env.test` and then executes the Node test runner under `c8` for coverage:

 ```bash
 make test